Andredpover/Andredepover/README.md

 He/Him

 ### 🌱 About me
 A techie at heart who fell into recruitment and now can't look back.
-I'm passionate about helping build innovative platforms/applications and helping to connect people with thenm.
-Outside of this I enjpoy gaming 🎮, travel 🗺, diving 🤿, Golf 🏌️‍♂️
+I'm passionate about helping build innovative platforms/applications and helping to connect people with them.
+Outside of this I enjpoy gaming 🎮 travel 🗺 diving 🤿 Golf 🏌️‍♂️

 ### ⚡Fun fact
 I was a divemaster for 9 months in Thailand